aleivag/cstq/README.md

 ### 2. Filtering

 Filtering allows you to "filter" the current selection of nodes to specific ones.
-Each one of these accepts either a [`libcst.matchers`](https://libcst.readthedocs.io/en/latest/matchers_tutorial.html) or a callback. `libcst.matchers` presents a very powerful query language, and when that's not enough, you can always fall back to a custom callback.
+Each one of these accepts either a [`libcst.matchers`](https://libcst.readthedocs.io/en/latest/matchers_tutorial.html) or a callback (more on callbacks later).
+`libcst.matchers` presents a very powerful query language, and when that's not enough, you can always fall back to a custom callback.

 ```python